 Balanced Relationship Responsibility

-Under- and Over-Responsibility Are Matched and Paired in All Our Relationships
+Under- and Over-Responsibility are Matched and Paired in All Our Relationships

-- To the extent that I am under-responsible for myself, I pull the over-responsible part of someone else to step in and take care of me.
+To the extent that I am over-responsible for others, I am under-responsible for myself.
+To the extent that I am under-responsible for myself, I pull the over-responsible part of someone else to step in and take care of the under-responsibility part of me.

 Relationship Responsibility is Linked to Our Most Basic Feelings about Ourselves